Zomnipotential/ml_ticket_quality/README.md

 1. **A Python script that processes the tickets and generates JSON reports.**
 2. **A Java Spring Boot application that serves the processed data via a REST endpoint.**

-**Sure!
-Here’s a clear and concise **summary section** you can add to the very top of your **README.md**.
-It gives a step-by-step overview of what to run and in what order — like a quick-start guide.**

 ## Summary

 1. **Activate the Python virtual environment from inside ml_ticket_quality**